harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference.md

 - `docker_mode`: `without-docker-in-docker`

-This setting is optional and only needed if you want force the STO to use a specific approach.
+This setting is optional and only needed if you want to force the STO to use a specific approach.

-The following scanners can perform container scanning without requiring a Docker-in-Docker background step
+The following scanners can perform container scanning without requiring a Docker-in-Docker background step.

 import WithoutDinDSupportedScanners from '/docs/security-testing-orchestration/sto-techref-category/shared/_without-dind-supported-scanners.md';